shmiko/shmiko.github.io/_posts/2016-06-02-angular-2-migration.md

 From Joe Eames' Pluralsight Course [Preparing for and Migrating Applications to Angular 2](https://app.pluralsight.com/library/courses/migrating-applications-angular-2/table-of-contents)

   1. Follow the style guide
-  2. Update app to latest Angular 1 version
+  2. Update app to latest Angular 1 version - as of this post the latest version is 1.5.6
   3. New development using components
   4. Switch controllers to components
   5. Remove incompatible features from directives